Part Two: five things your audience might be thinking during your pitch

 Trying to get to grips with what motivates the panel is one of the hardest parts of pitching for new business.
-Do they already have a clear idea of what they want or are they looking to be educated?
-Are they likely to vote with their pockets or do they value good chemistry above all else?
+Do they already have a clear idea of what they want, or are they looking to be educated?
+Are they likely to vote with their pockets, or do they value good chemistry above all else?

 1. I don't like this agency, and I haven't even met them yet

 The power of storytelling is widely considered to be the top skill in sales.
-However, storytelling should ultimately begin before the pitch, with a company’s own website and online profile.
+However, storytelling should ultimately begin before the pitch, with a company's website and online profile.
 If:

 - you're difficult to find

-- your website’s bad
+- your site's terrible

-- you’re not able to bring to life a compelling story around who you are
+- you're not able to bring a compelling story around who you are to life

 2. I'm not excited by what I'm seeing

 A good way to get around this is to hire someone who is.
-I wouldn’t look at other agencies, I’d go straight to the hacks, the journos who do this stuff for a living.
-Condensing large quantities of information down into attention-grabbing stuff is undoubtedly second nature to a journalist and this has the potential to be very powerful in a pitch setting.
+I wouldn't look at other agencies, and I'd go straight to the hacks, the journos who do this stuff for a living.
+Condensing large quantities of information down into attention-grabbing stuff is undoubtedly second nature to a journalist, and this has the potential to be very powerful in a pitch setting.